September 13, 2017

 In the world of modern retail marketing, it’s all about omnichannel investment.
 Sound like a mouthful?
 Well, the definition is simple.
-The term “omnichannel” refers to multiple forms of retail, whether its online, in-store or mobile.
+The term “omnichannel” refers to different methods of shopping available to consumers, whether it’s online, in-store or mobile.
 Catering to shoppers at every level, omnichannel marketing is a must for any retail establishment.
 Studies show that physical stores continue to serve as crucial touchpoint in the buying process.
 In fact, 95 percent of all retail sales are obtained by retailers with a brick-and-mortar store.
 Storefronts give buyers the chance to familiarize themselves with a brand, test products and discover new favorites.
-The majority of consumers in retail categories like apparel and accessories, health and beauty and furniture start the buying cycle in-store as opposed to other retail channels.
+The majority of consumers in retail categories, like apparel and accessories, health and beauty and furniture, start the buying cycle in-store as opposed to other retail channels.

 In addition, storefronts create a space for brand identity to come to life.
 Merchandising is a crucial way for brands to sell products while fashioning a signature look and feel.
 Brick-and-mortar stores can create a memorable sensory environment that evokes excitement and inspiration among shoppers.
 Brands like Bed Bath & Beyond, for example, give customers the chance to feel fabrics and smell fragrances in the hopes that customers will have a warm and comforting shopping experience.
 Studies have indicated that tactile experience can alter people’s thoughts and behavior.
 For example, a study published in Science Magazine surveyed a group of people to see if feelings of warmth altered investment decisions.
 Results showed that the group who held a warm heating pad invested 43 percent more money, linking the physical sensation of warmth to psychological feelings of warmth and safety.
 The same goes for brick-and-mortar shopping, as customers value the comfort of tangibly experiencing a product before purchasing it.